jmrphy/media_civil_war/media_civil_war.md

 recipient receiving the message increases the effect of the message on the rest of the receivers.
-Because the state is inherently a larger-scale producer of symbolic content than potential insurgent groups, Warren argues, higher levels of mass media will be associated with normatively stronger states and therefore lower probabilities of observing civil war.
+Because the state is inherently a larger-scale producer of symbolic content than potential insurgent groups, higher levels of mass media are expected to make stronger states and therefore lower the probability of observing civil war.

 Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis